ppy/osu-wiki/wiki/Tournaments/YHC/3/en.md

     - Player scores may be derived from the official stream as a last resort, in cases where the match is streamed.
 12. Players are expected to keep the match running fluently and without delays.
 Excessive match delays from the players' side may result in penalties being applied by the tournament managers.
 Disrupting the match by foul play, insulting or provoking other players or staff, delaying the match, or other deliberate inappropriate misbehaviour are strictly prohibited, and will be punished accordingly.
 13. All players and staff must be treated with respect.
 Instructions from the referees and the tournament managers are to be followed.
 Decisions labelled as final are not to be objected.
-14. The multiplayer chatrooms underlie the [osu! community rules](/wiki/Rules).
+14. The multiplayer chatrooms abide by the [osu! community rules](/wiki/Rules).
 All chat rules apply to the multiplayer chatrooms where the matches will take place.
     - Breaking the chat rules may result in a silence.
-Silenced players cannot participate in multiplayer matches and must be exchanged for the duration of the punishment.
+Silenced players cannot participate in multiplayer matches and must be replaced for the duration of the punishment.
 15. Penalties for violating the tournament rules include, but are not limited to:
     - Exclusion of specific players for one beatmap.
     - Exclusion of specific players for an entire match.